karpathy/nanoGPT/README.md

 Suspiciousness

 - Current initialization (PyTorch default) departs from GPT-2.
 In a very quick experiment I found it to be superior to the one suggested in the papers, but that can't be right?
-- I don't currently seem to need gradient clipping but it is very often used (?).
-Nothing is exploding so far at these scales but maybe I'm leaving performance on the table.
-Evaluate with/without.
 - I am still not 100% confident that my GPT-2 small reproduction hyperparameters are good, if someone has reproduced GPT-2 I'd be eager to exchange notes ty
 - I keep seeing different values cited for weight decay and AdamW betas, look into
 - I can't exactly reproduce Chinchilla paper results, see [scaling_laws.ipynb](scaling_laws.ipynb) notebook